East Indiaman

-East Indiaman was a general name for any sailing ship operating under charter or licence to any of the East India trading companies of the major European trading powers of the 17th through the 19th centuries.
-The term is used to refer to vessels belonging to the Austrian, Danish, Dutch, English, French, Portuguese, or Swedish companies.
+East Indiamen were merchant ships that operated under charter or licence for European trading companies which traded with the East Indies between the 17th and 19th centuries.
+The term was commonly used to refer to vessels belonging to the British, Dutch, French, Danish, Swedish, Austrian or Portuguese East India companies.

-Some of the East Indiamen chartered by the British East India Company were known as "tea clippers".

-In Britain, the East India Company held a monopoly granted to it by Queen Elizabeth I of England in 1600 for all English trade between the Cape of Good Hope and Cape Horn.
+Several East Indiamen chartered by the British East India Company (EIC) were known as clippers.
+The EIC held a monopoly granted to it by Elizabeth I in 1600 for all English trade between the Cape of Good Hope and Cape Horn.
 This grant was progressively restricted during the late 18th and early 19th centuries, until the monopoly was lost in 1834.
-English (later British) East Indiamen usually ran between England, the Cape of Good Hope and India, where their primary destinations were the ports of Bombay, Madras and Calcutta.
-The Indiamen often continued on to China before returning to England via the Cape of Good Hope and Saint Helena.
-When the company lost its monopoly, the ships of this design were sold off.
+EIC East Indiamen usually ran between Britain, the Cape of Good Hope and India, where their primary destinations were the ports of Bombay, Madras and Calcutta.

+EIC East Indiamen often continued on to China before returning to England via the Cape of Good Hope and Saint Helena.
+When the EIC lost its monopoly, the ships of this design were sold off.
 A smaller, faster ship known as a Blackwall Frigate was built for the trade as the need to carry heavy armaments declined.